Peroneus longus attaches to the outside of the fibula (the outermost and smallest of the two lower leg bones).

-Assuming an activated tibialis posterior while standing, and activated peroneus longus helps to stabilize the heel laterally, preventing heel tilt.
+Assuming an activated tibialis posterior while standing, an activated peroneus longus helps to stabilize the heel laterally, preventing heel tilt.
 Because the shin now resists rotation, the cuboid tends to resist the upwards pull of the peroneus longus tendon.

 As a result, the peroneus longus creates a downwards pull on the fibula.
-Since the biceps femoris (attach to the upper end of the fibula, this action helps to create a stabilized anchor point for that muscle.
+Since the biceps femoris attaches to the upper end of the fibula, this action helps to create a stabilized anchor point for that muscle.

 An activated Tibialis Anterior helps to complete stabilization of the lower leg while standing.